RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 ## Defining a Schema

 Without a schema your model object cannot move the data in and out of the repository.
-It doesn't know how it's location (e.g. connection to server or table name in the database) or what type of columns exist there.
+It doesn't know it's location (e.g. connection to server or table name in the database) or what type of columns exist there.

 You must define a schema for your model by implementing the `createSchema` function.

 > Note that the createSchema function is abstract and so you can't create a Model class without providing one.
-> The first example in this document is only to illustrate a point and would actually cause an error.
+> The first example in this document is only to illustrate a point and would actually fail.

 ``` php
 use Rhubarb\Stem\Schema\ModelSchema